 Heart Center Patient Stories

-Keely Henry had developed a serious abnormal heart rhythm called polymorphic ventricular tachycardia.
-Read on for more of Keely's Story and experience at Children's Health.
+Keely Henry developed a serious abnormal heart rhythm called Polymorphic Ventricular Tachycardia.
+Read on for more about this heart condition survivor.

 Libby Bunn from Amarillo found out during a routine ultrasound at 24 weeks gestation that her baby girl had several serious heart defects.
 Natalie would need treatment for Hypoplastic right heart syndrome, which causes the right side of the heart to be severely underdeveloped, along with tricuspid atresia, Ventricular septal defect and atrial septal defect.
 Learn and read more about Natalie's story and experience with Children's Health.